-Our provision for credit losses for 2022 was \$83.5 million, including a negative \$1.3 million related to our ALL for funded loans and \$84.8 million related to our reserve for losses on unfunded loan commitments.
-Our total provision for credit losses for 2021 was a negative \$77.9 million, including a negative \$68.0 million related to our ALL for funded loans and a negative \$9.9 million related to our reserve for losses on unfunded loan commitments.
-During 2022, our negative provision for credit losses and net charge-offs on funded loans decreased our ALL for loans to \$208.9 million, or 1.01% of total loans, and our provision for credit losses increased our reserve for losses on unfunded loan commitments to \$156.4 million, or 0.74% of unfunded loan commitments, bringing our total ACL to \$365.3 million at December 31, 2022.
-During 2021, our negative provision for credit losses decreased our ALL for funded loans to \$217.4 million, or 1.19% of total loans, and decreased our reserve for losses on unfunded loans, and decreased our reserve for losses on unfunded loans, and decreased our reserve for losses decreased our ALL for funded loans to \$217.4 million, or 1.19% of total loans, and decreased our reserve for losses on unfunded loan commitments, bringing our total ACL to \$289.0 million at December 31, 2021.
+Our provision for credit losses for 2023 was \$165.5 million, including \$160.1 million related to our ALL for funded loans and \$5.4 million related to our reserve for losses on unfunded loan commitments.
+Our total provision for credit losses for 2022 was \$83.5 million, including a negative \$1.3 million related to our ALL for funded loans and \$84.8 million related to our reserve for losses on unfunded loan commitments.
+During 2023, our ALL on funded loans increased to \$339.4 million, or 1.3% of total loans, and our ACL for losses on unfunded loan commitments increased to \$161.8 million, or 0.8% of unfunded loan commitments, bringing our total ACL to \$501.2 million at December 31, 2023.
+During 2022, our ALL for funded loans was \$208.9 million, or 1.0% of total loans, and our ACL on unfunded loan commitments was \$156.4 million, or 0.7% of unfunded loan commitments, bringing our total ACL to \$365.3 million at December 31, 2022.

-The calculations of our provision for credit losses for 2022 and 2021 and our total ACL at December 31, 2022 and 2021 were based on a number of key estimates, assumptions and economic forecasts.
-Management utilized recent economic forecasts provided by Moody's, including their updates released in December 2022.
+The calculations of our provision for credit losses for 2023 and 2022 and our total ACL at December 31, 2023 and 2022 were based on a number of key estimates, assumptions and economic forecasts.
+Management utilized recent economic forecasts provided by Moody's, including their updates released in December 2023.

-In selecting the weightings for the various economic scenarios for purposes of determining our ACL at December 31, 2022, our combined weightings assigned to the Moody's S4 (Alternative Adverse Scenario) and S6 (Stagflation) scenarios exceeded that of the Moody's Baseline scenario, which had the largest single scenario weighting.
-Our selection and weightings of these scenarios reflect our assessment of conditions in the U.S. economy and acknowledged the uncertainty regarding future U.S. economic conditions, including the elevated risk of a recession in the near-term, elevated inflationary pressures, increases in the Fed funds target rate, prospects for shrinking the Federal Reserve balance sheet, the impacts of the ongoing war in Ukraine, supply chain disruptions, global trade and geopolitical matters, the impacts of U.S. fiscal policy actions, uncertainties about the COVID-19 pandemic, and various other factors.
-These forecasts included a number of economic variables, including gross domestic product ("GDP"), unemployment rates, and commercial and residential real estate prices, among others.
+In selecting the weightings for the various economic scenarios for purposes of determining our ACL at December 31, 2023, we remain weighted to the downside as the combined weightings assigned to the Moody's S4 (Alternative Adverse Scenario) and the Moody's S6 (Stagflation) scenarios exceeded that of the Moody's Baseline scenario.
+Our selection and weightings of these scenarios reflect our assessment of conditions in the U.S. economy and acknowledged the uncertainty regarding future U.S. economic conditions, including the elevated risks from: a possible recession, inflationary pressures, U.S. fiscal policy actions, quantitative tightening, changes in the Fed funds target rate, the conflict in the Middle East, the ongoing war in Ukraine, global trade and geopolitical matters, supply chain disruptions, and various other factors.
+These forecasts included a number of economic variables, including gross domestic product ("GDP"), unemployment rates, and commercial and residential real estate prices, consumer price index, among others.
 For purposes of the forecasts used in our CECL methodology, management utilized a reasonable and supportable forecast period of two years, followed by a reversion, on a systematic basis, of estimated losses back to our historical mean.

-Management also utilized certain qualitative adjustments to increase our ACL estimates at December 31, 2022 and 2021 in order to capture items that management believed were not fully reflected in our modeled results.
+Management also utilized certain qualitative adjustments to increase our ACL estimates at December 31, 2023 and 2022 in order to capture items that management believed were not fully reflected in our modeled results.